ngs-lang/ngs/doc/ngstut.md

 		m = phrak ~ /href="(.*?)" title="Issues"/

-this will return one occurence of the link from the HTML return by the page.
-#then we construct the url with baseurl + m[1], and perform another query.
+this will return one occurence of the link from the HTML return by the page. then we construct the url with baseurl + m[1], and perform another query.
 Then we will use ~~ to take all matching links.

+In this example we also introduced the usage of pmap, in my opinon its one of the most powerful features ever.
+Run a bunch of forks and waits for all of them to finish and returs the results in an array.
+Just awesome, for downloads, file proccessing tasks.
+I have used it this way with python scripts, etc.

 	#!/usr/local/bin/ngs